cafewill/simple-firebase-gradle-jackson/README.md

 # simple-firebase-gradle-jackson

-This is a simple firebase util (gradle, jackson)
+This is a simple firebase util (java, gradle, jackson)

 ## Features